rilldata/rill/docs/docs/references/cli.md

 ---
-title: CLI tutorial
+title: CLI
 description: Start and manage Rill using the command-line interface (CLI)
-sidebar_label: CLI tutorial
+sidebar_label: CLI
 sidebar_position: 40
 ---

-## Quick start a new project
+## Start a new project

 In any empty folder, simply run: